top of page

 Archon Hughes, a member of Kappa Boulé, was instrumental in the formation of Delta Upsilon Boulé.
 Archon George and Archousa Evelyn Hughes hosted the very first gathering of men who would eventually become charter members of the final member Boulé established in the first century of Sigma Pi Phi Fraternity.

-The George M. Hughes Foundation awards three scholarships annually to graduating high school seniors who attend or reside in the North Metro-Atlanta area.
-The three scholarships, Hughes, Blackburn and Pinado, are awarded based on academic excellence, leadership and economic need.
+The George M. Hughes Foundation awards four scholarships annually to graduating high school seniors who attend or reside in the North Metro-Atlanta area.
+The scholarships, Hughes, Blackburn and Pinado, are awarded based on academic excellence, leadership and economic need.

 Contributions will be used to support the George M. Hughes Foundation and further the goal of supporting the best and brightest African American students in Metro Atlanta.